redis/jedis/docs/jedis5-breaking.md

   - `tsMRevRange(TSMRangeParams multiRangeParams)`

 - `jsonNumIncrBy(String key, Path2 path, double value)` method now returns `Object` instead of `JSONArray`.
-  - Previously when it was returning JSONArray, would still JSONArray.
-So simple type casting should be enough to handle this changes.
+  - Previously when it was returning JSONArray, returned would still be JSONArray.
+So simple type casting should be enough to handle this change.
-  - It will return `List<Double>` when running under RESP3 protocol.
+  - The returning object will be `List<Double>` when running under RESP3 protocol.

 - `getAgeSeconds()` in `AccessControlLogEntry` now returns `Double` instead of `String`.